Big Tech's core businesses face overhaul under EU tech rules

 Under the DMA, which came into force in November, companies with more than 45 million monthly active users and a market capitalisation of 75 billion euros ($82 billion) are considered gatekeepers providing a core platform service.

-Businesses labeled as such will be required to make their messaging apps interoperate with rivals and let users decide which apps to pre-install on their devices.
+Businesses labelled as such will be required to make their messaging apps interoperate with rivals and let users decide which apps to pre-install on their devices.

-Alphabet's Google had the highest number of services, including Android operating system, Maps and Search, to face tougher rules.
+Alphabet's Google had the highest number of services, including Android operating system, Maps and Search, which would face tougher rules.
 Meta's Facebook, Instagram, Marketplace and WhatsApp also qualified as gatekeepers.

-"While gatekeepers have six months to demonstrate their compliance with their obligations, they must immediately appoint a compliance officer in place, directly reporting to the Board, and inform the Commission of any planned merger or acquisition," EU industry chief Thierry Breton said on Tuesday.

 Alphabet's Gmail, Microsoft's Outlook and Samsung's browser were exempted after the companies provided sufficiently justified arguments showing that these services do not qualify as gatekeepers, the Commission said.